What is a Thrust Block? It’s Design, Construction, Types, Working, Differences with Anchor Block

 • Thrust force calculation of Pipe reducers: The design thrust force for piping reducers/expanders is equal to the design pressure (P) times the difference of the cross-sectional areas of the large (A1) and small end (A2) sizes of the reducer.
 Hence, thrust restraint force, F = P (A1 − A2)

-The thermal load can be directly taken from any stress analysis software like Caesar II, Start-Prof, Rohr-II, or Autopipe.
+The thermal load can be directly taken from any stress analysis software like Caesar II, Start-Prof, Rohr-II, Caepipe, or Autopipe.

 Once thrust force (Let’s assume the calculated value of thrust force is F) is known, we have to calculate the area required to withstand that thrust force.
 The area can be calculated by knowing the soil properties where the thrust restraint will be installed.
 The required soil parameter is the bearing pressure (Let’s assume it to be Pb) of the soil.
 So, the minimum area required (A) can be easily calculated by dividing the thrust force by soil bearing pressure.
-Hence, the minimum required area A=F/Pb.
-This minimum area should be multiplied by a factor of safety (Usually, 1.5) to get the actual area.
+Hence, the minimum required area, A=F/Pb.
+This minimum area should be multiplied by a factor of safety (usually 1.5) to get the actual area.

 Factors Affecting the Size of a Thrust Block